mdxtoc/qtpi/docs/ownership.md

   * **No comparison of qbits, or values containing qbits**

+	Qbits aren't things you can compare.
+But you could compare indices ...

 	The qbit index is private information for the implementation.
 In Qtpi it's currently a global integer.
 So if you ask whether two qbits are the same -- e.g.

 			if q1=q2 then ..

-	you are messing with the implementation of the interpreter.
-Not allowed.
+	you either asking for something impossible (compare the actual bits) or doing something naughty (exploiting the implementation of the language).
+Not allowed, either way.

   * **A channel is either `^qbit` or `^classical`**